This part of AngularJS tutorials will be covering the following topics:

 Angular 3 was skipped due to some confusion and Angular 4 was released in the year 2017.

 It was smaller in size and came with additional features like HttpClient and also supported conditionally disabled animations.
 Angular 5 was released at the end of 2017 with a minor update.

 The next version, Angular 6 was released on May 4th, 2018.
 It came with major updates and features like CLI workspace, library support, ng add, ng update, Angular material starter components, Angular element, etc. However, Angular 7 was released in October 2018 which improved both the performance and efficiency of the framework.

 Following the trend, Angular 8 was released in May 2019, Angular 9 in February 2010, Angular 10 in June 2020, and Angular 11 in November 2020, which is the latest version of Angular.

 Features of Angular

-Angular framework support multiples platforms which help the developers to create different types of applications Desktop, Native, and Progressive web applications.
+Angular framework supports multiple platforms which help the developers to create different types of applications Desktop, Native, and Progressive web applications.
 Angular provides great performance for the following reasons:

 - Code Splitting: With the help of component routing, the user can perform automatic code-splitting.
-So that, only the code required to render is loaded.
+So, only the code required to render is loaded.

-- Univeral Support: Angular can be used for various programming languages for front-end development and servers for near-instant rendering in HTML.
+- Universal Support: Angular can be used with various programming languages for front-end development and servers for near-instant rendering in HTML.